 Osteopathy is very effective when practiced by a competent professional.
-But what criteria should you use when choosing a practitioner?
+But what criteria should you use when choosing your osteopath?

 The osteopath’s goal is to identify functional disorders and to treat them by using hands-on therapy.
 It could be a musculo-skeletal problem (such as lower back or joint pain) or an issue with circulation or digestion.
 Acute or chronic pain can be caused by something new or ongoing, such as poor posture.